Table of Contents

 And if you’re a vegan and have an allotment/veggie patch.
 Do you share your lettuces etc with the snails by planting extra?
 Or do you drown them in beer pots?

-Snake venom – popular in boutique products.
+– popular in boutique products.
 There are plant-based alternatives for botox-like effects.
 Again consider do you want to look frozen or fresh?
 You can use the Paracress herb instead of snake venom to get botox-like effects.
 I use this plant-alternative in Drench.

 – popular in boutique products.
 Quite what effect this had on the skin I don’t know but I suspect it was for label appeal.
 In any case, there are plant alternatives for both proteins and fats, eg lecithin from sunflowers or non GM soya.
 Seaweed is rich in amino acid and proteins.
 No need to rob sturgeons of their eggs.